Supersymmetry and Attractors in N = 4 Supergravity: The Superconformal Approach

-Since $\mathcal{N}=4$ conformal supergravity is gauge equivalent to $\mathcal{N}=4$ Poincar{\'e} supergravity, we use the framework of conformal supergravity to study the Killing spinor equations of the full $\mathcal{N}=4$ Poincaré supergravity and thereby analyse the supersymmetry of the constant moduli solution with generic charge configuration.
 Conformal supergravity \cite{Fradkin:1985am, Bergshoeff:1980is, deWit:1979dzm} is an extension of Poincaré supergravity where the local symmetries such as diffeomorphism, local Loerntz symmetry and the ordinary supersymmetry (often referred to as $Q$-susy) are augmented with additional local symmetries such as the dilatation, special conformal transformation and special supersymmetry (often referred to as $S$-susy) as well as R-symmetries (in the case of extended supergravity theories).
-The superconformal algebra can be realised off-shell, providing a powerful and systematic way to incorporate higher-derivative corrections to the Poincaré supergravity action.
+The superconformal algebra can be realised off-shell by the inclusion of a set of auxiliary fields, providing a powerful and systematic way to incorporate higher-derivative corrections to the Poincaré supergravity action.
 The basic multiplet of a conformal supergravity theory is called the Weyl multiplet.
 This contains all the independent gauge fields arising from the superconformal algebra, along with other matter and auxiliary fields needed for the off-shell closure of the algebra.
 Apart from the Weyl multiplets, matter multiplets also play an important role as it is the matter coupled conformal supergravity that is gauge equivalent to Poincar{\'e} supergravity.
 In order to go from conformal to Poincar{\'e} supergravity, one needs to couple a minimum number of matter multiplets to conformal supergravity which provides the necessary degrees of freedom to compensate for the extra symmetries present in conformal supergravity.